- Food Allergen Options? No

 The cheap price of Dinnerly's meals does come at a cost though!

 There are no fancy allergen choices like Home Chef.
 They don't have dietary restriction options (paleo, keto, etc) like Green Chef.
-There are only six meal choices, unlike Terra's Kitchen which has more than 20 meal options.
+There are only six meal choices, unlike some other kits which may have as many as 20+ options at a time.

 But with all these concessions, you get a cheap, delicious pack of meals delivered to your door, and that's kind of the point, isn't it?